jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Hong Kong holds the most Rolls Royce’s per capita.
+⚡<!-- FUNFACT --> Fun fact: Rhode Island is the only state which the hammer throw is a legal high school sport.

 </div>